zibz0017/QuartzVault/content/Notes.md

 - Rav Dovid was extremely patient with his talmidim.
 The "harshest" language he would use was "forgive me, but we can't just stay stuck on this one point".[^262]
 - Even when the other talmidim were growing impatient, Rav Dovid would not desist from trying to explain the cheshbon to this תלמיד.[^262]
 - If explaining it numerous times didn't help the תלמיד, Rav Dovid would try other things to try to get the תלמיד to understand.
 (I don't know what is meant by this.)[^263]
 - When Rav Dovid would give tochacha, he would do it in a respectful way.
-He would tell the תלמיד "doing such is think is proper for a chashuv ben תורה like yourself."[^263]
+He would tell the תלמיד "doing such is think is proper for a חשוב ben תורה like yourself."[^263]
 - (There is a quote here[^263] from Rav Pam but I am having a hard time reading it.)
 - Many Jews immigrated illegally to Palestine during WWII, despite effort from the British to stop it.
 Britain spoke to some foreign governments which were helping the Jews and tried to get them to stop.[^264]
 - Jews in Palestine kept building new settlements in Palestine in 1940.[^264]